SUNET/rmdq/README.md

 # rmdq

-A fast MDQ JSON server implementation.
+A MDQ JSON server implementation in Rust.

 ## How to build?